 Meets Sundays, 9:00-11:30 am & Wednesdays, 4:15-6:15 pm

-Learners learn about the Holocaust in an age-appropriate curriculum from the stories of young people who survived.
+Kitah Vav’s core curriculum is Holocaust and Heroism.
+Learners learn about the Holocaust in an age-appropriate curriculum from the stories of young people who survived and the upstanders who helped them.
 Through online discussions and engaging activities, learners gain a personal connection to history and explore issues of ethics and personal responsibility.

+Kitan Zayin’s core curriculum focuses on Life Cycle Events and how Judaism recognzies and celebrates them.
 In the year of bar/bat mitzvah, learners study what mitzvot are, as well as practical and creative suggestions on how to observe them.
 Learners explore the wisdom of Jewish sacred texts and examine through a Jewish lens the kind of adults they want to become and how the practice of mitzvot can help them achieve their goals.
-Jewish rituals for life-cycle events are a core part of the Zayin curriculum.

-Chugim are electives for learners in Hei through Zayin (5th through 7th grades).
+Chugim are electives for learners in Vav and Zayin (6th and 7th grades).
 Each semester, learners will choose two classes of interest to them.
 Sessions meet on Wednesdays from 4:15 to 5:00 pm and from 5:30 to 6:15 pm.
-Choices may include:
+Previous Chugim have included:

 - Jews & Food: Study the laws of kashrut and enjoy cooking foods from Jewish cultures around the world